GarethSharpe/ghz-game/README.txt

 The GHZ game

+In this game, Alice, Bob and Charlie receive input bits r, s and t, with the promise that r ⊕ s⊕ t = 0.
+Their goal is to output bits a, b and c, respectively, such that a ⊕ b ⊕ c = r ∨ s ∨ t.

 Consider the following game, where there are three players: Alice, Bob, and Charlie.

 Step 1.
 The referee chooses a three bit string r s t uniformly from the set {000, 011, 101, 110}